 ATV camera crew records a caption on an outside broadcast in Chantilly, France

 The BECTU History project is a collection of oral history recordings made with practitioners in the film, television, radio and theatre worlds.
-By August 2008 there were nearly 600 interviews varying in length from 30mins to over 20 hours in the cases of Sidney Gilliat, Ronnie Neame and Roy Baker.
+To date there are over 600 interviews in the collection, varying in length from 30mins to over 20 hours in the cases of Sidney Gilliat, Ronnie Neame and Roy Baker.
 In total there are over 4000 hours of material.